 The environment of mobile commerce

-Mobile commerce is the simple act of browsing and shopping using a mobile device as opposed to online shopping using a computer.
+Mobile commerce is the simple act of browsing and shopping using a mobile device as opposed to shopping online via a computer.
 Consumers are taking the plunge into mCommerce with enthusiasm, but the businesses that they support are lagging in defining strategies to support this new frontier.

-Minter Ellison further predicts that mobile commerce, or mCommerce, will grow in part due to the global financial crisis as consumers look for bargains.
+Mobile commerce, or mCommerce, has grown in part due to the global financial crisis as consumers look for bargains.
 Similarly, organisations unable to reach previous year’s profit levels are looking to leverage new platforms or technology.
-The idea behind this strategy is to look for ways to bridge that profit gap by being able to target a consumer group more efficiently, as well as making that shopping experience more efficient for these consumers^.
+The idea behind this strategy is to look for ways to bridge that profit gap by being able to target a consumer group more efficiently, as well as making that shopping experience more efficient for consumers.

-Creating a cohesive strategy as opposed to one-off tactics will be an important focus.
+Creating a cohesive strategy, as opposed to one-off tactics, is always an important focus.
 This connection of multi channel approaches to market will connect both the in-store buying behaviour with the online experience.

 Differences between browsing and shopping